Find Affordable College Courses

 Waco, TX

-Our 2023 rankings named Baylor University the most popular school in Texas for religious studies students working on their bachelor’s degree.
-Located in the medium-sized city of Waco, Baylor is a private not-for-profit school with a fairly large student population.
+Our analysis found Baylor University to be the most popular school for religious studies students who want to pursue a bachelor’s degree in Texas.
+Located in the midsize city of Waco, Baylor is a private not-for-profit school with a very large student population.

 About 44% of the students majoring in religion at the school are women while 56% are male.